-Peruvian cuisine is all the rage throughout the world and for good reason.
-This culinary jewel of South America with its abundant raw ingredients, dizzying variety of elevations, and clever chefs and home cooks who celebrate their history while perpetually innovating a cuisine that is as varied as its landscape, is the reason why you should bring Peruvian cuisine into your own kitchen.
+Peru is a culinary jewel of South America.
+With its abundant raw ingredients, dizzying variety of elevations, and clever chefs and home cooks who celebrate their history while perpetually innovating a cuisine that is as varied as its landscape, it’s a cuisine everyone should experience.
+But if you can’t travel and don’t have any Peruvian restaurants nearby, you can (and should) bring Peruvian cuisine into your own kitchen.

 The renowned chef Virgilio Martinez of Central in Lima, Peru, who you may have seen on “Chef’s Table” (he also earned a spot on the World’s 50 Best Restaurants List for 2019), has built his entire menu around the vast elevational differences that exist in his country.
 Cuisine from the lush Amazon, the soaring Andes Mountains, and the meandering coastline all find a place at the table at Central.
 Elevation is a primary reason why the Peruvian culinary repertoire is so vast and robust.